msakai/resume/resume.md

   I also supported the project as an engineering manager and a scrum master.

-* Several PoC projects for using machine learning in industrial domains (2017-2019):
+* Several PoC projects for applying anomaly detection in factories and manufacturing sites (2017-2019):

   I worked on multiple anomaly detection projects in the factory (e.g. anomaly detection of cutting tools).
 I adapted already